 top of page

-A JauArtist project / Produced by Project Auske
+A JauArtist Project / Produced by Project Aukse

 This series of works, reflects upon the economic, social, and political issues that have concerned Joseph.